 Today we round the Yttygran, Nuneangan and the Arakamchechen Islands, looking out for grey whales and walruses.
 Stopping at Yttygran, we explore the monumental ancient aboriginal site known as Whale Bone Alley.

 Conditions permitting, we land at Cape Dezhnev, the north eastern most point of the Eurasian continent.
 Here we visit Uelen village to learn about the lifestyles of the indigenous Chukchi people.

 Depending on ice and weather, we’ll have up to 5 days exploring Wrangel and nearby Herald Island on foot and via the Zodiac tenders.
-Polar bears will be high on our list of animals to observe, and we may also be rewarded with sightings of walrus, musk ox, reindeer and Arctic fox
+Polar bears will be high on our list of animals to observe, and we may also be rewarded with sightings of walruses, musk oxen, reindeers and Arctic foxes.

-Tracing the north Siberian coast, we’ll stay on the alert for whales, walrus and other wildlife.
-See Chukchi villages whose residents survive the unforgiving climate, hunting marine mammals as their ancestors did
+Tracing the north Siberian coast, we’ll stay on the alert for whales, walruses and other wildlife.
+See Chukchi villages whose residents survive the unforgiving climate, hunting marine mammals as their ancestors did.

 Stop near the mouth of the massive Kolyuchin Inlet to visit the wild, rugged Belaka Spit.
 Search the dunes and tidal areas for birdlife and look out for feeding grey whales sometimes spotted only metres off shore.